BCDA-APS/urRobot/docs/usage.md

 A command line tool for finding the min/max positions is provided with this EPICS support.
 In the bin directory of the urRobot support (for example `urRobot/bin/rhel9-x86_64/`) you will find a `calibrate_gripper` program.
 Running this with your robot's IP as argument will give you the min/max positions.
+Note that this will cause the gripper to move through its full range of motion, so ensure there is nothing in the way of the gripper before running this program.
 ```bash
 $ ./calibrate_gripper 164.54.100.100
 Auto calibrating gripper...